Summarise this article with:

 - AS65003 announces to its neighbors: "I can reach 198.51.100.0/24.
 The path is AS65003."

-- If AS65001 receives multiple paths to the same prefix, it selects the best one based on BGP's path selection algorithm.
+- If AS65001 receives multiple paths to the same prefix, it picks the best one using BGP's selection algorithm.

 BGP Path Selection

-When a BGP router receives multiple routes to the same prefix, it uses a series of criteria to select the best path (the order varies slightly by vendor, but the general priority is):
+When a BGP router receives multiple routes to the same prefix, it picks the best one using criteria in roughly this order:

-- Highest Local Preference: A locally configured value indicating route preference (higher is better)
+- Highest Local Preference: A locally configured value (higher wins).
+Used to express internal policy.

-- Lowest Origin Type: IGP (originated within the AS) is preferred over EGP, which is preferred over Incomplete
+- Lowest Origin Type: Routes originated within the AS are preferred over imported ones.

-- Lowest MED (Multi-Exit Discriminator): A hint from the neighboring AS about which entry point to use
+- Lowest MED (Multi-Exit Discriminator): A hint from a neighboring AS about its preferred entry point.

-- Lowest IGP metric to next hop: The closest exit point from the local AS
+- Lowest IGP metric to next hop: The closest exit from the local AS.

 iBGP vs. eBGP